Al-Aziz Muhammad

 Al-Aziz Muhammad ibn Ghazi (c.
-1213 – 26 November 1236) was the Ayyubid Emir of Aleppo and the son of az-Zahir Ghazi and grandson of Saladin.
+1213 – 26 November 1236) was the Kurdish Ayyubid Emir of Aleppo and the son of az-Zahir Ghazi and grandson of Saladin.
 His mother was Dayfa Khatun, the daughter of Saladin's brother al-Adil.

 Al-Aziz was aged just three when his father az-Zahir Ghazi died in 1216 at the age of forty-five.
 He immediately inherited his father's position as ruler of Aleppo.
-A regency council was formed, which appointed Shihab ad-Din Toghrul as his atabeg or guardian.
+A regency council was formed, which appointed Shihab ad-Din Toghrul as his Atabeg or guardian.
 Toghril was a mamluk of az-Zahir Ghazi and the effective ruler of Aleppo for the next fifteen years.